elementor/elementor-developers-docs/src/finder/remove-finder-items.md

 # Remove Finder Items

-Developers can remove specific items from Finder Categories.
-It can be achieved using the `elementor/finder/categories` filter hook.
+Developers can remove specific items from finder categories by using the `elementor/finder/categories` filter hook.

 ## Removing Items

-To remove the "`post`" item from the "`create`" category, we will use the following code:
+In the example below, we'll remove the "`post`" item from the "`create`" category:

 ```php
 function remove_elementor_finder_item( array $categories ) {